- About Us

 As part of our responsibility to the grad employees of OSU, we’ve amassed a large collection of tips from grad students about how to get along in Corvallis.
 These include recommendations on where to eat, where to drink, where to buy furniture, and how to enjoy life in and around Corvallis and the Willamette Valley.
 We call it CGE’s Grad Guide to Corvallis.

 - International Students

 There are so many things to do here that are often overlooked by the average

 graduate student.
 Check out the City of Corvallis website for information on population, ways to get involved, and an A to Z guide of everything you will need to know to navigate around this smaller, but big-hearted city.
 Also check out the Visit Corvallis website for additional information.
+Join the CGE social list by sending your email address here to get emails from CGE members about parties, meet-ups, rides to Portland, roommate requests, and more.
+Keep up with CGE hosted social events by checking our calendar.
 And read on for a summary of what CGE members recommend in Corvallis…

 The Oregon Experience